iasone99/MixNet/README.md

 # MixNet

-This is a PyTorch implementation of MixNet
+This is a PyTorch implementation of [Name](link.pdf).
+The corresponding paper is located in the repository.

 # Train on your data
 In order to train the model on your data, follow the steps below